DSonDH/The-Other-Segmentation-task/README.md

 issue: No exact training dataset exept WMH map of NMOSD and MS (which is not exactly fine segmentation map)

-temp sol: semi-superviesed learning
+temp sol: semi-superviesed learning temp sol2: remove non-White matter region using the output of the Freesurfer
 Application: Using the obtained segmenation map, we can study the distribution of lesion easily